 (It’s like when you have a newborn and people come round to ‘help’ you by holding the baby, when really you just wanna hold the baby and you want them to help you by doing the dishwasher instead.
 So when you’re told you’re taking on too much, perhaps you can respond, “you’re quite right babes, I am- would you like to relieve me of my kids, my food shop, or my housework?”.)

-I thank my lucky stars, my husband, my parents, an excellent coach (I’m looking at you Suzy Ashworth), the inspiring women in my circle, and myself that I did not wait for today.
+I thank my lucky stars, my husband, my parents, an excellent coach, the inspiring women in my circle, and myself that I did not wait for today.
 And when they understand, my kids will thank me too.